Green power and local ownership in action

 On the hill above the Dulas Valley in mid Wales our two community owned wind turbines can often be seen blowing in the wind, generating power that’s fed into the local electricty network.
 Operating since 2003, Bro Dyfi Community Renewables is an example of communities and environmentally conscious investors coming together to create and deliver local schemes that are a direct response to climate change, boost local regeneration and strengthen self-reliance.

-Bro Dyfi Community Renewables (BDCR) is a community energy co-operative registered under the Industrial and Provident Societies Act.
+Bro Dyfi Community Renewables (BDCR) is a community energy co-operative registered under the Cooperative and Community Benefit Societies Act 2014.
 We were established in 2001 as one of the first UK organisations to develop community-owned renewable energy projects.
 Following our creation a number of other community energy projects have taken off, often with different constitutional models and experiences.
 For more about our sister groups, other intiatives and information on community renewables please see here.

 Our first community owned wind turbine, a Vestas V17 75kW second hand generator from Denmark, was up and running in 2003 (for update please see here) through investment raised from a share offer and with grant funding support from the ScottishPower Green Energy Trust, the Energy Saving Trust and ecodfyi.